juliankrispel/draft-js-barebones-boilerplate/README.md

 # Barebones boilerplate for using draft.js
-I got bored of creating this so I just commmited it to git.
+I got bored of creating this for [some tutorials I wrote](https://reactrocket.com) so I just commmited it to git.
 It's basically an app created with `create-react-app` plus your draft js editor.

 -------------